Mobile App Marketing Insights: 5 Things to Focus On in 2023

 With limited budgets, it’s critical to have your team focused on careful preparation and spending methods, investing in retention as much as UA, finding inventive ways to achieve ROI, and changing the channel mix to increase reach in more efficient methods.

-Below are some statistics from 2022 that are a must-read.
+Below are some statistics from 2022 and 2023 that are a must-read.

 Related: 8 Common Mistakes When Marketing Your App (And Why Do You Need an Audit)